Andy Bond (businessman)

-Andrew James Bond (born 16 March 1965) is a former Chief Executive Officer of Asda having resigned in April 2010.
+Andrew James Bond (born 16 March 1965) is a former chief executive officer of Asda having resigned in April 2010.

 Early life

 Bond's father was a plumber and his mother a nurse.
 He was born in Grantham, and attended The King's School, Grantham and gained four A levels.
-He received a first-class BEng Hons in Gas Engineering from Salford University in 1987 as part of a British Gas plc scholarship spending a year on the job in the gas industry.
+He received a first-class BEng Hons in Gas Engineering from the University of Salford in 1987 as part of a British Gas plc scholarship spending a year on the job in the gas industry.

 Career

 He started his career as a graduate trainee engineer with British Gas.
 In 1988, he worked for Manchester-based Hopkinsons Group, one of British Gas's suppliers, as a marketing manager.
 In 1992–1993, he studied for an MBA at Cranfield School of Management.

 He began at ASDA as a marketing manager for Archie Norman, when aged 29 in April 1994, having been top of his course at Cranfield.
 He was noted for his determination and eye for detail.
 At ASDA, he worked under Allan Leighton and with Justin King.
 In 1998, he became corporate marketing director, then in 1999, he became European own-label director.
 In November 2000, he headed the George clothing brand of ASDA (worth about £1bn a year on its own in the UK, and based near Lutterworth), working with designer Kate Bostock, after the potentially-damaging departure of George Davies.
-He became Chief Operating Officer of ASDA in September 2004, then CEO in March 2005, resigning this position in April 2010.
+He became chief operating officer of ASDA in September 2004, then CEO in March 2005, resigning this position in April 2010.